polkadot-developers/substrate-docs/content/docs/quick-start/index.md

 ### Custom components

-We can use `<example-component>Custom native HTML component</example-component>` for more complex UI components if needed.
+We can use `<example-component data="string">Custom native HTML component</example-component>` for more complex UI components if needed.

 ## Images